One of the worst things to be is a midwit. And I am one.

 I recently finished listening to a podcast where Dave Rubin spoke with Bret and Eric Weinstein.
 [UPDATE: The more I learn about Rubin and the Weinstein brothers, my estimation of their intelligence lessens.
 That said, Eric’s insight, as you’ll read later in the article, is still a good one.]
 One thing that struck me was not their encyclopedic knowledge of a variety of topics, but how they approached the world:

 Eric Weinstein said something that stuck with me.
 I’m paraphrasing here, but it was essentially that the idea “jack of all trades, master of none,” is both incorrect and harmful.
-He said “specialist in one trade, connector of none.”
+He said the problem is being a “specialist in one trade, connector of none.”

 Connector of none . . .

 One hallmark of both high intelligence and creativity is the ability to make connections between various unconnected, or seemingly unconnected, things.
-In business school, we discussed this aspect of linking disparate threads together to create something new.
+In business school, we discussed this aspect of linking disparate threads of things that already exist to create something new.
+This is what many entrepreneurs and innovators throughout history have done–made these connections no one else had.

 It was, in short, a room full of Renaissance men and women.